 Another pesky source of vampire power in standby mode, or the “sleep” function.
 Many devices, such as printers or computers, come with the option to go into a power-saving mode without completely shutting the device down.

 While this setting can be appealing for those who don’t want to wait for electronics to boot up, it can cost you financially.
 Since your computer is only partially turned off when in sleep mode, it’s still consuming electricity without performing any real function.
 Turning devices completely off after use can reduce your phantom power consumption and even save you some money on your electric bill each month.

 While unplugging a single charger or turning off a laptop can be a simple fix, what about those larger electronics that are inconvenient to unplug?
 Entertainment systems that include sound systems, DVD players, and even video game consoles, can seem daunting to unplug on a regular basis.
 At the same time, they’re one of the biggest offenders when it comes to ghost electricity, costing between $75 and $160 per year in passive energy consumption alone.

-A great solution for these pesky phantoms is smart strips.
+A great solution for these pesky phantoms is smart home devices.
 Unlike a typical power strip, smart strips prevent the flow of electricity to devices when not in use.
-This is ideal for large, multi-device systems, since all devices can be easily plugged in to one strip.
+This is ideal for large, multi-device systems since all devices can be easily plugged into one strip.